 Joseph Tomasello passed away in 1971.
 Charles Tomasello, Sr., then 48, expanded our family’s vineyards to add the first generation of French American hybrids.
 Many of these varieties were in the experimental stages, being developed and introduced by Cornell University's Extension Station.
 Today, while many of these varieties are currently being planted throughout the United States, Charles Tomasello, Sr. was the first to plant many of the more successful varieties at our vineyard –accounting for the fact that we have some of the oldest Villard Noir vines in the country.

-Today, Tomasello Winery produces approximately 30 still wines and eight sparkling wines, almost all made from estate-grown fruit or fruit from local farmers including the much celebrated Sparkling Blueberry, made in the classical methode champenoise.
+Today, Tomasello Winery produces approximately 45 wines, almost all made from estate-grown fruit or fruit from local farmers including the much celebrated Sparkling Blueberry, made in the classical methode champenoise.
 Tomasello Winery uses only the top blueberries from the top growers from Hammonton (the Blueberry Capital of the World) in this wine.

-In 2011, seventy-eight years after its inception, Tomasello Winery farms nearly 70 acres of vines.
+In 2016, over eight-eight years after its inception, Tomasello Winery farms nearly 70 acres of vines.
 We are the only third generation, family-owned winery in the State of New Jersey.
 Our wines can be found in 37 states nationally, in thousands of stores, as well as in Canada and Asia.

 Tomasello Winery is well-known for its premium wines - Cabernet Sauvignon, Petit Verdot, Pinot Noir, Chardonnay, Riesling, -- and has also had great success with French Hybrids varieties including Chambourcin, Villard Noir and Vidal Blanc.
 With close to 40 wines produced, Tomasello has a wine for every palette, including obscure wines like its award-winning Rkatsiteli, a Russian variety grown at the vineyard.